cynthia-okoduwa/DevOps-projects/Project6.md

 ```
 ![pix11](https://user-images.githubusercontent.com/74002629/182375321-78581a9b-8389-403a-91ff-653f04164f0b.PNG)

 17. Next, create mount points for logical volumes.
-Create **/var/www/html** directory to store website files: `sudo mkdir -p /var/www/html` and mount **/var/www/html** on Mount /var/www/html on apps-lv logical volume : `sudo mount /dev/webdata-vg/apps-lv /var/www/html/`
+Create **/var/www/html** directory to store website files: `sudo mkdir -p /var/www/html` then mount **/var/www/html**  on apps-lv logical volume : `sudo mount /dev/webdata-vg/apps-lv /var/www/html/`
 ![pix12](https://user-images.githubusercontent.com/74002629/182375326-619af95d-796d-4c85-8063-9588ff143aba.PNG)

-18. Then create **/home/recovery/logs** to store backup of log data: `sudo mkdir -p /home/recovery/logs`
+18. Create **/home/recovery/logs** to store backup of log data: `sudo mkdir -p /home/recovery/logs`
 19. Use **rsync** utility to backup all the files in the log directory **/var/log** into **/home/recovery/logs** (It is important to backup all data on the /var/log directory because all the data will be deleted during the mount process) Type the following command: `sudo rsync -av /var/log/. /home/recovery/logs/`
 20. Mount /var/log on logs-lv logical volume: `sudo mount /dev/webdata-vg/logs-lv /var/log`
 21. Finally, restore deleted log files back into /var/log directory: `sudo rsync -av /home/recovery/logs/. /var/log`
 22. Next, update **/etc/fstab** file so that the mount configuration will persist after restart of the server.
-23. The UUID of the device will be used to update the /etc/fstab file to get the UUID type: `sudo blkid` and copy the both the apps-vg and logs-vg UUID (Excluding the double quotes)
+23. The UUID of the device will be used to update the /etc/fstab file to get the UUID type: `sudo blkid` and copy both the apps-vg and logs-vg UUID (Excluding the double quotes)
 24. Type sudo `vi /etc/fstab` to open editor and update using the UUID you copied.
 ![pix13](https://user-images.githubusercontent.com/74002629/182375342-2c0713a4-946d-4e2c-a756-84472eb1ec34.PNG)